evhub/bbopt/README.md

 Plus, BBopt provides a universal interface for defining your tunable parameters based on the standard library `random` module, so you don't even have to learn anything new!

-Once you've defined your parameters, training a black box optimization model on those parameters is as simple as
+Once you've defined your parameters, training a black box optimization model on those parameters _in parallel_ is as simple as
 ```
 bbopt your_file.py
 ```